sniklaus/teaching-minichess/README.md

 #teaching-minichess
-this project provides the framework for the advanced artificial intelligence class, in which an artificial chess player is ought to be implemented.
+this project provides the framework for my advanced artificial intelligence class, in which an artificial chess player is ought to be implemented.

 ##overview
 the repository contains the framework itself, as well as multiple empty clients in various languages. the framework provides a generic scaffolding, while a fully implemented client represents an artificial chess player. the framework as well as a client therefore need to be executed concurrently in order to have a running system.